GISTnet Main page GISTnet Library Glossary CFR Exhibits Countries My Page Help

 Confidentiality of Importer's Information; Broker Relationships with the CBP and Other U.S. Agencies

-In this lesson we address how a broker staff should interact with CBP and other government agencies, and explain key differences from other business relationships, including the potential obligation of a broker to maintain an importer's information in confidence vs. a broker's obligation to maintain records and provide these to CBP upon request.
+In this lesson, we address how a broker's staff should interact with CBP and other government agencies and explain key differences between brokers' relationships with government entities and other business relationships, including the conflict between a broker's obligation to maintain importers' information in confidence and a broker's obligation to maintain records and provide them to CBP upon request.

 (Estimated study time: 57 minutes)